 Understand what is ulimit?
 How to set it?
 Which all system resources can be limited using ulimit control? and how to view current ulimit settings.

-In this article we are going to see everything about bash built in
+In this article, we are going to see everything about bash built-in

 What is ulimit?

-It can roughly called as user limit!
+It can roughly be called as user limit!
 Using this value you are limiting shell and its forked processes to use certain defined system resources.
 This helps in managing system resources and in turns processes efficiently.
 Using

 ulimit umbrella which we will see ahead.